Fenham: Local amenities

 Fenham possesses a public library on Fenham Hall Drive.
 It is a Grade II listed building.
 In December 2018 a drug and alcohol rehabilitation centre was opened in the library building.
 This has faced opposition from the Fenham Library Action Group (FLAG) and local residents; a petition against the development attracted 3,000 signatures.
 Fenham has an active residents group called Fenham Association of Residents that launched the FAR Community Centre in 2001.
 The FAR Community Centre offers activities for all age groups offering activities aimed at helping residents improve their self-esteem and skills.
 There was also a public swimming pool, since August 2005 run as a community organisation.
 The pool was shut in 2003, but in 2004 the Liberal Democrats took control of Newcastle City Council from Labour; one of their pledges was to re-open Fenham pool, which was achieved with substantial financial backing from residents of the local community.
 The pool was closed in July 2019.

 The main local schools include Westgate Community College on West Road, Saint Cuthberts RC High School on Gretna Road and Sacred Heart RC High School.
 There are also some private schools situated in Fenham, one is Dame Allan's on Fowberry Crescent.

 Ethnic minority

-Today Fenham is best known in the local area for its large Asian community in East Fenham, which is covered by the Wingrove ward, with many of the businesses in the area being Asian-owned and including many specialty stores such as a halal butchers and Asian jewellery and clothing stores.
-There are many ethnic minority groups living side by side in East Fenham, with a significant number of people being of either Pakistani or Bangladeshi origin, while West Fenham remains predominantly White British, with a significant Asian minority.
+Today Fenham is best known in the local area for its large Asian community, with many of the businesses in the area being Asian-owned and including many specialty stores such as a halal butchers and Asian jewellery and clothing stores.
+There are many ethnic minority groups living side by side in Fenham, with a significant number of people being of either Pakistani or Bangladeshi origin.